 5. Advanced Options: Injections or minimally invasive surgery if symptoms persist.

-6. Recommendation: Consult an orthopaedic doctor for accurate diagnosis and a tailored treatment plan, as early evaluation helps prevent worsening and protects joint health.
+6. Recommendation: Consult an orthopedic doctor for accurate diagnosis and a tailored treatment plan, as early evaluation helps prevent worsening and protects joint health.

 About the Author